 Pastor Jim was born and raised in DeKalb, Illinois.
 After receiving an undergraduate degree in Education from Northern Illinois University, and after toying with the idea of a career in golf, Jim decided to follow a persistent calling to pastoral ministry.

 He holds a Master of Divinity degree from Luther Seminary in St. Paul, MN where he served on the Board of Directors for 15 years.

 From 1986 to 1989 he served at Bethany Lutheran Church on Bainbridge Island, WA.
 He has been head pastor at Trinity Lutheran Church since October 1989.

-Pastor Jim and his wife, Felicia, (Director of Trinity’s Preschool), have been married 35 years and are parents to three grown daughters and three grandsons.
+Pastor Jim and his wife, Felicia, (Director of Trinity’s Preschool), have been married 35 years and are parents to three grown daughters, three grandsons and one granddaughter.

 As senior pastor, Pastor Jim preaches, teaches, provides pastoral care, helps define TLC’s vision, heads the church staff, and has fun living with God’s people.
 He believes in sharing the Gospel within the context of love, service and hospitality.

 Amy grew up in Snohomish where she was active in her church youth group, and 4H.
 After receiving her AA from Everett Community College, she worked in newspaper advertising for seven years.
 After her second daughter was born, Amy became a full-time mom, very much enjoying her time with daughters Ava and Lia.
 Within a couple of years, though, she found herself volunteering for her church’s Sunday School program.
 This very quickly turned into a part-time job, where she truly felt God calling her to serve.

 Amy attended Trinity Lutheran College in Everett, graduating in 2016 with a Bachelor’s Degree in Children, Youth and Family Studies.
 She was consecrated as a Deacon in the Fall of 2018.